hale2024/MiniDroneLanding/README.md

-# Mini Drone Landing 🛬
+# Mini Drone Landing Simulator 🛬

-This is a Flask-based application designed for Mini Drone Landing.
+This is a Flask-based application designed for the LLM-based YOLO-informed Autonomous Drone Landing System.

 ---